 - Dried Floral – this trend could probably fall in the sustainable category but we absolutely love this look because then your floral has a much longer shelf life than just your wedding day.
 We have definitely implemented this trend in our custom backdrops.

-Is there anything you’d like clients to know before they come to you?
+Is there anything you'd like clients to know as they research photo booth rentals in Austin?

 - Compare apples to apples when looking at different photo booth providers.